Blue Ridge PRISM Inc

 How We Began

-Originally operating under the umbrella of the Shenandoah National Park Trust, Blue Ridge PRISM volunteers work at the local, regional, and state-level under the guidance of a Steering Committee of key stakeholders.
+Originally operating under the umbrella of the Shenandoah National Park Trust, Blue Ridge PRISM volunteers work at the local, regional, and state-level under the guidance of an Advisory Committee of key stakeholders.

-In 2020, Blue Ridge PRISM became a stand-alone non-profit dedicated to the same mission.
+In 2020, Blue Ridge PRISM became an independent non-profit dedicated to the same mission.
 We employ one full-time Program Director and one part-time Communications and Outreach Coordinator.
 Blue Ridge PRISM is supported by numerous dedicated volunteers and partners.

 - Seasonal Workshops – the best place to start after reading information on our website where you will learn identification and treatment options